Pluimvee/Resideo/README.md

-# Resideo Mod
+# Honeywell Resideo R200C2-A Mod
-Resideo Mod to connect to Home Automation via MQTT This code is running on an ESP8266 module ESP-12F
+Connect your Resideo CO2 monitor to Home Automation via MQTT This code is running on an ESP8266 module ESP-12F
 - Reading CO2 ppm via RX
 - Reading Humidity and temperature by sniffing the I2C